saitharun08/DataEngineering-Workshop4_draft/docs/intro_celery_rabbitMq.md

     print 'long time task finished'
     return x + y
 ```
-7. After setting up Celery, we need to run our task, which is included in the runs_tasks.py
+**Step 7** After setting up Celery, we need to run our task, which is included in the runs_tasks.py
 ```
 from .tasks import longtime_add import time